-The following table sets forth information with respect to each of our board members and their respective ages as of December 31, 2014.
-The terms of office of all our board members expire at the next annual general meeting to be held in 2015.
-All board members are eligible for re-election.
+The following table sets forth information with respect to each of our board members and their respective ages as of December 31, 2015.
+Our board of directors is divided into two classes for purposes of election.
+One class is elected at each annual meeting of shareholders to serve for a two-year term.
+Our board of directors currently consists of seven members, classified into two classes.
+All board members are eligible for re-election once their term expires.

-The business address of our board members is our registered office address at Tuborg Boulevard 12, DK-2900 Hellerup, Denmark.
+The business address of our board members is our registered office address at Tuborg Boulevard 5, DK-2900 Hellerup, Denmark.

-Name of Board Member Age Position(s)

-Michael Wolff Jensen, L.L.M.
-43 Chairman and Senior Vice President, General Counsel

-Albert Cha, M.D., Ph.D.
-42 Board Member

-Edwin de Graaf 44 Board Member

-James I. Healy, M.D., Ph.D.
-49 Board Member

-Michael Mayer 61 Board Member

-Jan Møller Mikkelsen 55 President, Chief Executive Officer, Board Member and Executive Director

-Martin Olin 45 Board Member

-Jonathan T. Silverstein, J.D.
-47 Board Member

-Rafaèle Tordjman, M.D., Ph.D.
-45 Board Member
+Term Name of Board Member Age Position(s) Expires Michael Wolff Jensen, L.L.M.
+44 Chairman and Senior Vice President, General Counsel 2017 Albert Cha, M.D., Ph.D.
+43 Board Member 2016 James I. Healy, M.D., Ph.D.
+50 Board Member 2017 Jan Møller Mikkelsen 56 President, Chief Executive Officer, Board Member and Executive Director 2017 Martin Olin 46 Board Member 2017 Jonathan T. Silverstein, J.D.
+48 Board Member 2016 Rafaèle Tordjman, M.D., Ph.D.
+46 Board Member 2017